Supreme Court of the United States

 Where things stand

-The Court has distributed this case to multiple consecutive conferences without taking action — a sign the justices are actively debating it.
-The last docket entry shows distribution for the January 16, 2026 conference.
-Gun owners in California are currently protected by a separate court-issued hold while this plays out.
+The Court has distributed this case to eight consecutive conferences without taking action — one of the longest relist streaks in recent memory for a 2A case.
+No action was taken at the March 6, 2026 conference.
+Gun owners in California are currently protected by a separate court-issued hold while this plays out — but if cert is denied, that hold lifts and owners could face criminal penalties for possession.

 Potential impact